Download processes

 Selection of download programs/tables to mass delete

-On the E panel of the program a check box appears to the right of each of the download programs.
-The purpose of the check box is to enable the selection of the download data for a specific program to be mass deleted.
-If a check box is selected, the download tables for the current program are selected for mass deletion.
+On the E panel of the program, a check box is available to the right of each download program.
+When you select a check box, the download tables for the current program are selected for mass deletion.

 Selection of data in download tables to mass delete

-There are two criteria in the mass delete program that are used to determine the data to delete from the tables for the selected download programs.
-The first one is the 'Download flag' field, DOWN.
-The second one is the 'Days before mass delete' field, DBDE.
+The mass delete program uses criteria that specify which data to delete from the tables for the selected download programs.
+These criteria includes the 'Download flag' field (DOWN) and the 'Days before mass delete' field, DBDE.

 Perform check before executing mass delete